EXQUISITE RUGS - BAMBOO SILK RUGS FROM INDIA

 The Challenge In Cleaning Bamboo silk and Wool Rugs

-A rug requires a professional cleaning at least once every 1 to 1.5 years.
-Self-washing your rug can save money especially when it gets dirty quite often.
-Follow the easy way to clean a bamboo silk rug:
+Bamboo silk rug cleaning at home is easy when there are not many stains to clean, but it may still need professional cleaning at least once every 1 to 1.5 years.
+Self-washing your carpet can save money, especially when it gets dirty quite often.
+Follow the easy instructions given below for cleaning bamboo silk rugs:

-- First vacuum or broom the rug to remove the excess soil and dust from the rug.
+- Before cleaning, first vacuum or broom up the rug to remove the excess soil and dust.
 Do not use a beater bar.

 - Pour some cold water and apply any mild shampoo.
 (For spot cleaning, prepare a solution in a spray bottle.
 Wipe to clean using a damp cloth).

 - After cleaning, flush water in the direction of the woven pile.
-Repeat till all shampoo form is completely removed.
+Repeat till all the shampoo form is out wholly.

 - Once washed, roll the rug against the pile’s direction.
 Let it lean vertically against a wall overnight for excess water to drain out.

 - Next, unroll the rug under good sunlight for it to dry.
-Do Not Over-Dry In Sunlight.
+Do Not Over-Dry In Sunlight for too long.

 Bamboo Silk Rugs Pros And Cons

-- They are way more affordable compared to real silk and are the best alternative to them.
+- They are way more affordable compared to real silk and are the closest alternative to them.

 - Suitable for average foot-traffic areas.
-Place them in an area like a living room, bedroom, and hallways.
+Lay them in places like a living room, bedroom, and hallways.

-- The fiber is after all from plants and does carry all it’s property too.
-When heavy furniture is placed against its pile direction for too long, the fiber breaks.
+- Highly responsive to crushing.
+When heavy furniture is placed against its pile direction for too long, the fiber tends to break.
 To bring it back to life, use a wet towel and iron technique.

-- A pure bamboo silk rug is not suitable for outdoor usage.
+- A 100% bamboo silk rug is not suitable for outdoor usage or places with moisture.